 e-mail dj [at] pivotlegal [dot] org

 Download a high resolution photo of DJ here

 A month into law school, Katrina was looking for new ways to ground her education (which includes an MA in women’s studies) and contribute to real social change in Vancouver’s downtown eastside.
 She connected with John Richardson, established Pivot’s sex work and human rights campaign and has been with Pivot ever since.

 As Pivot’s litigation director, Katrina brings legal strategy to Pivot’s campaigns and connects Pivot with the broader legal community.
-Outside the office, Katrina spends her time hanging out with her partner and daughter.
+Outside the office, Katrina spends her time hanging out with her partner and kids.
 She also stays active by jogging regularly and dancing as often as possible.

 e-mail katrina [at] pivotlegal [dot] org

-Adrienne Smith Is Pivot’s Health and Drug Policy Advocate.
+Adrienne Smith is Pivot’s Health and Drug Policy Advocate.
 They graduated from UBC Law School where they specialized in Social Justice law.
 Adrienne will be called to the bar in British Columbia in 2014.

 Adrienne lives and works in the Downtown Eastside and knows what is at stake here.
 Adrienne is committed to doing Pivot’s work with an unconditional positive regard for people in our neighbourhood, and a commitment to meet them where they are.